jerith/Platform-Guild/code-review.rst

 our code is well written and maintainable, but while minimizing the effort we collectively need to invest.

+An often overlooked or underrepresented desire is to have *authors* perceive that reviews are conducted in a timely manner -- authors should not feel like they are *hampered* by the review process, or that there are gaps of silence while waiting for someone to address their proposed changes.
+Quality is important, and moving too fast is harmful in its own ways, but we wish to account for and encourage a process that allows reviews to be timely so that developers can get quick feedback on their changes.

 Time & Sprint Velocity
 ======================